-One day, as I was waiting to see the Dentist, I saw a small sign that read…
+One day while waiting to see the Dentist, I saw a small sign that read…

 “CASH ON ALL EXTRACTIONS”

-It took me a minute, but then I understood why.
-If you’ve ever experienced the excruciating pain of a bad toothache, you know that in THAT moment you’d pay anything to get relief.
-I’ve had toothaches that hurt so bad I would have given my first born (sorry Sara), and thrown in a puppy.
+It took me a minute, but then it hit me.
+If you’ve ever experienced the excruciating pain of a bad toothache, you know in THAT moment you’d pay anything to get relief.
+I’ve had toothaches hurt so bad I would have given my first born (sorry Sara), and thrown in a puppy.